liquidzym/Gstreamer-OSSBuild-VS2010/README.md

-compiled the newest Gstreamer for vs2010,tested with openframeworks 0071, you have to setting environment PATH in order to working
+compiled the newest Gstreamer for vs2010,tested with openframeworks 0071, you have to setting environment PATH in order to make it working

 Current component versions: